 I watched several videos on Booktube on the topic of: Am I outgrowing YA?
 I asked myself the same question.
 I graduated from college.
 I’m no longer struggling with the same things teens do today.
 What do I do now?
 I’m not ready to be an adult?
 I hate adults.
 Being a teenager is way more fun than struggling with debt and staying in on a Friday night to catch up on The Bachelor.
 Okay, that’s still fun but not like as fun as exploring the boundaries of what it means to be a teenager.
 AHHH.
 What do I read then?!

 On a serious note, my least favorite reason for people not reading YA are 1.
 They only read YA books that were over-hyped on Booktube, therefore found themselves disappointed and 2.
-They didn’t find YA couplex or meaningful.
-Those two reasons make me want to explode, however, the other reasons I found gave me a lot to think about.
+They didn’t find YA complex or meaningful.
+Those two reasons make me want to explode.
+However, the other reasons I found gave me a lot to think about.

 Videos that made me think about who I am now as an adult reader linked below: